leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modes/sculpting/introduction.rst

    Sculpt Mode in Grease Pencil allows you to select points or strokes to restrict the effect of the sculpting tools to only a certain areas of your drawing.

-   You can use the selection tools in the Toolbar for a quick selections.
+   You can use the selection tools in the Toolbar for a quick selection.

    You can restrict sculpting only on the selected points or strokes with the Selection mode buttons.